racket/rhombus/rhombus/static-info.md

    referencing operation, and it associates `expr_ct.map_ref` to `p` so that `p[i] = n` uses an array-specific assignment operation.

-In addition, a `struct` declaration generates a fresh key for each every field in the declared structure type.
+In addition, a `class` declaration generates a fresh key for each every field in the declared class.
 The value to be associated with the key is analogous to `expr_ct.call_result_key` or `expr_ct.ref_result_key`, but for references to the field through `.` or through an accessor function like `Posn.x`.